 - Menu Structure

 In particular, make sure that your metadata is fully-optimized.
-You might already have a good idea on how meta description helps SEO.
+You might already have a good idea of how meta description helps SEO.
 WordPress has really good SEO tools so be sure to make the most of them to migrate your WordPress website in simple steps.

 After you’ve covered all the essentials, it’s time to review, test and debug your website.